Last updated on January 12, 2024.

 After clicking on the “Keyword Research” button, the tool will show you a list of keywords similar to your seed keyword:

 Now you can select all the terms that might be interesting for your website.
-The metrics to the right of each keyword give you valuable information about the keyword’s potential and how difficult it might be to rank for that term:
+The data to the right of each keyword gives you valuable information about the keyword’s potential, the underlying search intent, and how difficult it might be to rank for that term:

 - Search volume: This is the estimated number of searches per month.
 For example, the phrase “foosball table for sale” is searched for an average of 2,900 times a month.
 The higher the search volume, the more traffic you can potentially attract to your website with that keyword.
 However, there’s usually a lot of competition for high-volume keywords, making it harder to achieve a high ranking.